-Interventional radiology is a rapidly growing area of medicine.
 Interventional radiology is a subspecialty of radiology in which minimally-invasive procedures are performed using image guidance.
-Interventional radiology procedures are an advance in medicine that often replace open surgical procedures.
+Interventional radiology procedures often replace open surgical procedures.
 They are generally easier for the patient because they involve no large incisions, less risk, less pain and shorter recovery times.

 Some of these procedures are done for purely diagnostic purposes (e.g., angiogram), while others are done for treatment purposes (e.g., angioplasty).
-Pictures (images) are used to direct these procedures, which are usually done with needles or other tiny instruments, like small tubes called catheters.
+Image guidance is performed with fluoroscopy, ultrasonography, computed tomography and our new intravascular ultrasound (or IVUS).
 The images provide road maps that allow the Interventional Radiologist to guide these instruments through the body to the areas of interest.

 What are the advantages of interventional radiology?